tibiacast/tibiarc/README.md

 ### Player mode

-The `sdl2` output can be used to output the video to the screen instead of a file.
-It's not very useful as a video player but it does give quicker turnaround time for troubleshooting render bugs.

-    ./converter --output-backend sdl2 \
-                --resolution 1440x1056 \
-                data/folder \
+A rudimentary player is included, supporting basic features like control over playback speed, skipping ahead, and rewinding.
+It can either be used as a basic desktop application, or if the project is built under `emscripten`, from a web browser.

-                tests/8.40/sample.tmv2
+    ./player data/folder tests/8.40/sample.tmv2

 ### Unsupported formats